 The 1892 election was the first of four judicial elections where the start of the terms of the certain associate justices was delayed one year.
-Three associate justices elected in November 1892, did not take office until January 1894.
+Three associate justices who were elected in November 1892, did not take office until January 1894.
 Three justices elected in November 1898, did not take office until January 1900.
-Three justices elected in November 1904, did not take office until January 1906; and in November 1910, two justices were elected to terms beginning January 1912.
-These elections were held every six years; only the commencement
+Three justices elected in November 1904, did not take office until January 1906; and in November 1910, two justices were for a six year term at the next general election occurring more than one year after the appointment.

 And Minn.
 Stat. §490.125, subd.
-1, provides:
+1, at , provides: